Gabinou/mace/README.md

     1. Reserved targets: `./builder clean`, `./builder all`
     2. Configs: `./builder -g release`

+Use the MACEFLAGS environment variable to set default flags.

 ### Convenience executable
 Compile and build with a single `mace` command.